-Vacations are an exciting time, and something you’ve looked forward to for awhile now.
+Vacations are an exciting time and something you’ve looked forward to for a while now.
 When you first get there, you will want to run around looking at everything, doing everything, and going everywhere and anywhere!
 This is okay, but be mindful to pace yourself!

 You don’t want to burn all your energy in the first couple of days.
 Having an itinerary will help with this, so you know what you are doing each day, so you hit all the things you want to do!

 You can also find times to simply walk around a nearby park and get some fresh air, especially if visiting a big city.
 Have a seat on a park bench for 15 minutes and give your feet a break from walking.
-Maybe go to a coffee shop and sip a hot tea for bit.
+Maybe go to a coffee shop and sip a hot tea for a bit.
 You can even walk along the beach with your toes in the sand.

 Traveling can get very busy and hectic, so having time for peace will be especially important.

-Without sounding like a complete germaphobe, one simple tip you can do is carry hand sanitizer with you, or a package of lysol wipes.
+Without sounding like a complete germaphobe, one simple tip you can do is carry hand sanitizer with you, or a package of Lysol wipes.
 If you cannot get to a bathroom to wash your hands, at least you have these items, better than nothing!

 Throughout the day, avoid touching your face: your eyes, nose, and mouth are the main culprits of catching illnesses.
-If you have an itch or need to touch your face for whatever reason, use the back of your hand, as it has less germs.
+If you have an itch or need to touch your face for whatever reason, use the back of your hand, as it has fewer germs.